-Capacity and infrastructure improvements along the A51 highway corridor could improve conditions for cyclists between Chester.
-The proposed improvements to active travel routes as an integral part of this scheme include;
+Capacity and infrastructure improvements along the A51 highway corridor could improve conditions for cyclists between Chester and Tarvin.
+The proposed improvements to active travel routes form an integral part of this scheme and include;

 - Widening of the A51 between Tarvin and Chester to a 3m shared facility, where feasible;

 - New tactile paving; and

 - New signage.